 - Rating: ⭐⭐⭐⭐

-- Location: Tulum Jungle, beside Cenote Dos Ojos (13.6mi from Tulum Centro)
+- Location: Tulum Jungle, beside Cenote Dos Ojos (13.6 mi from Tulum Centro)

-- Features: Jungle, nearby cenotes, wifi, outdoor pool, garden, bike rentals
+- Features: Jungle, nearby cenotes, WiFi, outdoor pool, garden, bike rentals

-Pepem is an eco-luxury hotel near Tulum for adults only.
-It’s located amid the jungle just outside of Tulum and is situated right beside one of the most popular cenotes in Tulum — Cenote Dos Ojos.
+Pepem is an adults-only, eco-luxury hotel that’s located just outside of Tulum.
+Situated in the jungle, it’s actually right beside one of the most popular cenotes in Tulum — Cenote Dos Ojos

-“Designed for the eco-conscious traveler” Pepem features a self-contained, off-grid “Eco Village” that is powered by solar and wind energy.
-The hotel uses fresh underground cenote water (purified).
+The hotel uses fresh underground cenote water that’s been purified.
 Bicycles are also available for rent.
 To top it off, you can get a massage or take part in sacred cenote ceremonies during your stay at Pepem.

 Unwind in the silence and beauty of the Mayan jungle knowing that you’re doing your part to keep your footprint low.